Creative projects shaped by lived experience

 Part of a connected creative network

+Culture is one of three connected pathways within Neurodivergent Arts CIC.
 A person may first connect through a community group, then contribute to a cultural project, volunteer at an event, develop facilitation skills or move towards another supported opportunity over time.
 There is no single route through the work – the pathways overlap, strengthen one another and grow through relationship, trust and shared opportunity.